ferrellsl/QuikGrid/README.md

 BUILDING:

-Double-click the solution file and build the EXE.
+Double-click the Visual Studio Solution file in the QuikGrid sub-folder and build the EXE.
 This app is a Microsoft MFC application so building a native Linux or MacOS version is probably out of the question.